 Yes, it’s true.
 No matter who you are, you can’t escape the fact that childbearing changes us each individually, forever…on the inside.
-There is a certain sacrifice to creating life and I don’t just mean our physiques.
-We, as a society, should hold moms to a higher regard and a certain level of respect for their sacrifice, rather than make fun of the hormonal instability that is a direct result of their sacrifice!
+There is a certain sacrifice to creating life and I don’t just mean in our physique.
+We, as a society, should hold moms to a higher regard and a certain level of respect for their sacrifice, rather than make fun of the hormonal instability that is a direct result of their sacrifice.

 But I get it.
-If we don’t laugh about it a little, we could potentially be swallowed up by a deep, dark pit of frustration and shame.
-Keeping a sense of humor is very important!
+If we don’t laugh about it a little, we could potentially be swallowed up by a big dark cloud of frustration and shame.
+Keeping a sense of humor is very important.
 But what about encouragement?
 What about support?
 What about appreciation?